quasilyte/ebitengine-resource/README.md

 You start by creating a loader with [resource.NewLoader()](https://pkg.go.dev/github.com/quasilyte/ebitengine-resource#NewLoader).
 It should happen after you acquired an `*audio.Context` from Ebitengine.
 It's not recommended to make loader global, pass it as an explicit dependency everywhere you need to access the game resources.

+Then you bind the resources using typed registries.
+For instance, binding image resources is done via `loader.ImageRegistry` field (use `Set` or `Assign` methods).

 The loader acts as a cached resource access point.
 Resources are keyed by their ID.
 The ID is a simple integer.
 All metadata is associated with that ID too.
 It's recommended to make the core resources iota-style constants.

 If you want to preload a resource, do a respective `Load` (e.g. [LoadImage](https://pkg.go.dev/github.com/quasilyte/ebitengine-resource#Loader.LoadImage), [LoadAudio](https://pkg.go.dev/github.com/quasilyte/ebitengine-resource#Loader.LoadAudio)) call either during a game launch or during the loading screen.